camdorazio/cryptocurrency/README.md

 *Blockchain* technology is highly sophisticated and a complex structure with many substructures.
 Blockchain allows for decentralization, i.e. no central regulatory body who oversees the transactions on the platform.
 Instead, it uses what is referred to as a *distributed or digital ledger* (NOTE: these terms are used interchangeably).
 The simplest way to describe what *Blockchain* is, or how it works is: “Picture a spreadsheet that is duplicated thousands of times across a network of computers.
 Then imagine that this network is designed to regularly update this spreadsheet and you have a basic understanding of the blockchain.” <sup>4</sup>

 ### There are 3 pillars of *Blockchain*:
-    a.)
-Decentralization,
-    b.)
-Transparency, and
-    c.)
-Immutability

 1. Decentralization
     - Defined as data that is recorded and stored on multiple devices in multiple locations all around the world as opposed to one central place.
 It also means that no one person, company, Goverment, authority or entity controls the data recording and storage process.
 Unlike centralized entities like the IRS in the U.S., Banks, or Colleges/Universities, as examples.

 2. Transparency
     - Relates to the way transactions are recorded on a ledger that is available for everyone to see.
 The data is saved on a network of computers around the world making the data impossible to be altered or affected.
 One example to compare this scenario to is how every tax dollar is spent by the United States Government.
-If the information is publicly available, it is easy to manipulate or forge since the U.S. Goverment controls that data unlike blockchain technology.
+If the information is publicly available, it is easy to manipulate or forge since the U.S. Goverment controls that data unlike blockchain technology, where not one person or entity controls the data.

 3. Immutability
     - Simply means that the data recorded and stored on the blockchain cannot be forged or manipulated and that is through a process called cryptography and blockchain hashing.